How to Manage Meeting Notes in Notion: A Practical DB Setup for Teams of 5-30

 Purpose"When, with whom, what we discussed""Who does what by when"

-How they connectA "Related tasks" relation links to multiple tasksThe reverse "Meeting" relation appears automatically (two-way)
+How they connect"Related tasks" relation links to multiple tasksReverse "Meeting" relation appears automatically

-1. Action items show up in the meeting page body during the meeting (per the template)
+1. Action items go in the meeting page body during the meeting (per the template)

-2. At the bottom of the meeting page, create new tasks in the tasks DB through the "Related tasks" relation
+2. At the bottom, create new tasks in the tasks DB through the "Related tasks" relation

-3. Manage owner, due date, and status from the tasks DB side
+3. Manage owner, due date, status from the tasks DB side

-4. When tasks get completed, the meeting DB's rollup reflects it automatically
+4. When tasks complete, the meeting DB's rollup reflects it automatically

-Setting up a relation alone doesn't tell you whether the action items moved.
-That's where rollup properties come in.
+Setting up the relation alone doesn't tell you whether action items moved.
+Rollup properties do.

 Action totalRelated tasks → nameCount5